BalajiArambakam/INVERSE-OF-A-MATRIX/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-### Step1 :
-Import the numpy module to use the built-in functions for calculation
+### Step1 : Import numpy to perform the inverse of matrix operation

-### Step 2:
+### Step 2: Create the matrix to find the inverse,representing as a Numpy array

-Prepare the lists from each equations and assign in np.array()
-### Step 3:
-Using the np.linalg.matrix_rank(), we can find the inverse of the given matrix
+### Step 3: Use the numpy. linalg.det() function to ensure the determination of matrix is non-singular matrix have inverses

-### Step 4:
-End the program
+### Step 4: End the program

 ## Program:
 ```
 #Program to find the inverse of a matrix.
-#Developed by: BALJI ARAMBAKAM
+#Developed by: BALAJI ARAMBAKAM
 #RegisterNumber:212224230021

 import numpy as np